mspnp/aks-baseline/04-networking.md

 # Deploy the hub-spoke network

-The prerequisite for the [AKS secure baseline cluster](./) are now completed with [Azure AD work](./03-aad) performed in the prior steps.
+The prerequisites for the [AKS secure baseline cluster](./) are now completed with [Azure AD group and user work](./03-aad.md) performed in the prior steps.
 Now we will start with our first Azure resource deployment, the network primitives.

 ## Steps

-1. Login into the Azure subscription that you'll be deploying into
+1. Login into the Azure subscription that you'll be deploying into.

    > :book: The networking team logins into the Azure subscription that will contain the regional hub.
 At Contoso Bicycle, all of their regional hubs are in the same, centrally-managed subscription.